 Due to rapidly increasing throughput and decreasing costs next-generation short read sequencing is fast replacing array based technology for performing functional genomic assays such as mapping locations of transcription factor binding or determining transcribed sequences in the genome.
 The initial analyses of high-throughput functional data using ChIP-Seq (Johnson et al. 2007 and Robertson et al. 2007) or RNA-Seq (Nagalakshmi et al. 2008 and Mortazavi et al. 2008) yields similar results that were obtained using tiling array based methodologies albeit with greater sensitivity and resolution, i.e. binding regions or regions of transcription.
 Also, with the developments in sequencing technologies there have been increasingly larger studies of the amount of sequence variation across the human population (The 1000 Genomes Consortium 2010).
 A natural area of recent focus has been looking at the degree of functional genomic differences across the human population (Kasowski et al. 2010, McDaniell et al. 2010, Montgomery et al. 2010, Pickrell et al. 2010, Gregg et al. 2010a, Gregg et al. 2010b).
 However, in order to understand population effects it is first useful to characterize the effects of functional variation within a single individual such as differences of expression and binding between alleles (i.e. allele-specific differences).
 When comparing functional data between individuals it is necessary to worry about normalization before any comparisons are performed; however, within a single individual there is a natural control of each allele against each other.
-By utilizing the actual sequence composition of the functional genomic sequence reads that overlap a heterozygous polymorphism it is possible to determine the sequences that originate from each allele separately (McDaniell et al. 2010, Montgomery et al. 2010, Pickrell et al. 2010).
+By utilizing the actual sequence composition of the functional genomic sequence reads that overlap a heterozygous polymorphism it is possible to determine the sequences that originate from each allele separately (Degner et al. 2009, McDaniell et al. 2010, Montgomery et al. 2010, Pickrell et al. 2010, Lalonde et al. 2011).
 Thus it is possible to determine sites where transcription or transcription factor binding is originating predominately from one allele, i.e. allele-specific expression (ASE) or allele-specific binding (ASB); however, there are number of technical challenges which make this analysis challenging.